rolandtoth/AdminOnSteroids/README.md

 - **add "Remove All" button to field deletion confirmation page**: when selecting fields for deletion, the confirmation page will show an extra button "Check All".
 Clicking on this once will check all fields for deletion, clicking twice will remove all.
 - **Center login form**: align login page items to center
 - **Open Home/View site in new tab (topnav)**: clicking on the "Home" in the top-right corner will open in a new tab
+- **Add filter box to AdminDataTables**: adds a search-as-you-type filter box to various tables in the admin, eg. Fields, Templates, Logs, Users, Roles etc (where AdminDataTables are used).
+Only one filter box is added per page even if there are more tables (eg. when Fields are grouped using tags).
+You can use the enter key to open the first item (only if it has a link).
+To clear the filter box use the ESC key or click on the "X" button.

 *Extra Check All/Remove all button on confirmation page:*